acolomba/blackvuesync/README.md

 $
 ```

-Another way is to browse to: `http://dashcam.example.net/blackvue_vod.cgi`.
+Another way is by browsing to: `http://dashcam.example.net/blackvue_vod.cgi`.

 ## Usage